justhum/website/README.md

 Typing `grunt deploy-s3` only changes the JS and CSS.

 Similarly, `grunt deploy-html` only updates the static HTML and blog theme files.

+For now, images are copied to S3 manually.